1. 3DS Blog

 Table of contents

-How many smartphones do you have collecting dust at the back of a drawer at home?
-It’s something most of us are guilty of, but you may not have realized the impact these defunct devices have on our planet. ?
+How many old smartphones do you have collecting dust at the back of a drawer at home?
+It’s something most of us are guilty of, but you may not have realized the impact these defunct devices have on our planet.

 According to the World Bank, we generate more than 2 billion metric tons of household waste, and more than a third of that waste isn’t managed in an environmentally safe manner.
 By 2050, we’re projected to waste 3.4 billion tons annually.
 Waste takes up valuable space on our planet, expends finite resources, disrupts ecosystems and contributes to global warming.
 While rubbish decomposes and rots, landfills emit high levels of toxic greenhouse gases such as methane, ammonia, carbon dioxide and nitrous oxide.
-The solution to managing waste, including e-waste, is incorporating circularity into our economies.
+The solution to managing waste, including e-waste, is incorporating circularity systems into our economies.

 Circularity is the process of reimagining production to eliminate waste and pollution while promoting renewable energy and materials.
 Circularity describes more than just recycling, although the two ideas are connected.
-This production model is based on three key principles, as outlined by the Ellen Macarthur Foundation:
+This production model is based on three key principles, as outlined by the Ellen Macarthur Foundation

-• Eliminate waste and pollution
+1. Eliminate waste and pollution.

-• Circulate products and materials
+2. Circulate products and materials

 << DISCOVER CIRCULARITY IN ACTION >>

 The shift to circularity addresses this problem at the source, replacing concern and waste with creativity and prosperity.
-When we commit to responsibly manage our resources and our impact on the environment, we’re inspired to develop recyclable and biodegradable products and packaging and use sustainable methods and renewable energy for manufacturing and transport.
+When we commit to responsibly managing our resources and our impact on the environment, we’re inspired to develop recyclable and biodegradable products and packaging and use sustainable methods and renewable energy for manufacturing and transport.

 Circularity can help ecosystems and economies flourish side by side in the generative economy.
 According to a 2023 report by the Ellen MacArthur Foundation, adopting circular economy principles could generate $4.5 trillion in economic benefits by 2030.